 All in all, a great event.
 And it seems like a fantastic camera – most of the things that most users wanted.
 Leica, has once again launched a soon-to-be successful product with the simple act of listening to its customers and giving them what they want.

 As always, I love catching up with other Leica aficionados at these events.
 Jonathan Slack, better known to most as Jono, joined me at the demo table and later on for some beers in the main hall.
 Always a bad influence on each other, we vowed not to stay until 4am like we did for the SL launch.
-But of course, we had to go to the afterparty in the Leitz Cafe and threw our plan of responsibility out the window.
+But of course, we ended up at the afterparty in the Leitz Cafe, throwing our plan for responsibility out the window.
 It was a late night, but always worth it.

 From Germany, I am flying to New Orleans, LA to do camera testing with the M10.
 Stay tuned for a full Leica M10 review in the coming weeks.